GDP-Master/Elements-Of-Games/notes.md

 ## Activity 2

-Dig into Doug Church & Ian Schreiber
+* Dig into Doug Church & Ian Schreiber
+* Other writers - areas of agreement and new elements
+* Patterns
+  - Examples

 ## Product